Palliative Care: Volunteers

 What is the role of a Palliative Care volunteer?

 The palliative care volunteer’s role is to strengthen the ability of the ill person to cope with life, to participate in as much as they can, and to live as fully as possible.
-Palliative care volunteers aim to support family in dealing with practical and emotional burdens and to assist them in coming to terms with bereavement.
+Palliative care volunteers aim to support families in dealing with practical and emotional burdens and to assist them in coming to terms with bereavement.

 Palliative Care volunteers provide …